BansheeTech/HomeDock-OS-Desktop-Releases/README.md

 - **Windows**:
   `%APPDATA%\cloud.homedock.app\homedock\hdos_desktop.log`

+This is a technically ambitious project, as we’ve built everything from the ground up to run **without relying on Docker Desktop**, enabling a truly native self-hosting experience on Windows and macOS.
+That comes with unique challenges, and your feedback helps us overcome them faster.

-Thanks for your support and for being part of the future of self-hosting.
+Thanks for your support, you're helping shape the future of self-hosting.

 ---